 But you don't need to keep the sliders confined to your abs.
 Place the disks under your hands during push-ups, bringing one arm out in front of you at the bottom of the move, Takacs says.
 Or use them to glide along the ground for reverse lunges.

-Challenge Yourself With a Doorway Pull-Up Bar
+5. Challenge Yourself With a Doorway Pull-Up Bar

-Even though it's a bit more of an advance piece of at-home workout equipment, a doorway pull-up bar is easy to assemble and install and is great to increase your chest and shoulder strength, Howell says.
+Even though it's a bit more of an advanced piece of at-home workout equipment, a doorway pull-up bar is easy to assemble and install and is great to increase your chest and shoulder strength, Howell says.